 Bottom Line

 Hiring seasonal employees can greatly enhance your ability to harvest and process products and staff for heavier workloads during your busiest time of year.
-Knowing how to find seasonal workers and how best to onboard them can give your company an advantage over your competition.
+Knowing how to find seasonal employees and how best to onboard them can give your company an advantage over your competition.

 Start early, keep in contact with top seasonal talent, and make sure you have all your bases covered before putting people to work—and you will make the most out of your busiest and most profitable time of year.